aws-samples/data-protection/README.md

 If the resources that you use for this workshop are left undeleted you will incur charges on your AWS account.

-### Region
+### Region Support

-Since these workshops used the Cloud9 IDE you can use run these workshops in the following regions where the Cloud9 IDE service is available N.Virginia, Ohio, Oregon, Ireland and Singapore
+Since these workshops use the Cloud9 IDE you can use run these workshops in the following regions where the  AWS Cloud9 service is available : N.Virginia, Ohio, Oregon, Ireland and Singapore

 ### Cloudformation templates for initial environment setup